oracle/oci-compute-jenkins-plugin/README.md

 2. Jenkins installed with JDK 8 or higher.

 ## Compatibility
-1. Plugin is tested on minimum Jenkins version 1.625.3, it may not work with versions early than 1.554.
+1. Plugin is tested on minimum Jenkins version 1.625.3, it may not work with versions earlier than 1.554.
 2. For Jenkins versions between 1.554 and 1.625, pre-install 'bouncycastle API Plugin' plugin.